GorillaNation/peabody/README.markdown

 * configurable locking mechanisms (redis? memcache? etc? or just make it pluggable and you can roll your own?)

+# what does it NOT do

+* environment munging

+	cronstash passes through its environment unmodified to the child process.
+If you want to do any munging on the environment, use env(1)

+* wash your dishes

+	cronstash will not do your dishes.
+I'll accept any patch which does this, however.

 # why should I use it?